 Impossible Burger Ingredients:

-Water, Soy Protein Concentrate, Coconut Oil, Sunflower Oil, Natural Flavors, and 2% or less of: Potato Protein, Methylcellulose, Yeast Extract, Cultured Dextrose, Food Starch Modified, Soy Leghemoglobin, Salt, Soy Protein Isolate, Mixed Tocopherols (Vitamin E), Zinc Gluconate, Thiamine Hydrochloride (Vitamin B1), Sodium Ascorbate (Vitamin C), Niacin, Pyridoxine Hydrochloride (Vitamin B6), Riboflavin (Vitamin B2), Vitamin B12.
+Water, Soy Protein Concentrate, Coconut Oil, Sunflower Oil, Natural Flavors, and 2% or less of: Potato, Methylcellulose, Yeast Extract, Cultured Dextrose, Food Starch Modified, Soy Leghemoglobin, Salt, Soy Isolate, Mixed Tocopherols (Vitamin E), Zinc Gluconate, Thiamine Hydrochloride (B1), Sodium Ascorbate (Vitamin C), Niacin, Pyridoxine Hydrochloride (B6), Riboflavin ( B2), B12.

-The hot button topic with Impossible Foods is the use of genetically modified (GM) soy and the soy-yeast compound that is responsible for the bleeding red colour of the Impossible Burger when cut.
+The hot button topic with them is the use of genetically modified (GM) soy and the soy-yeast compound that is responsible for the bleeding red color of the Impossible Burger when cut.

-Water - You need water because soy protein absorbs a lot of moisture.
+Water - You need water because soy absorbs a lot of moisture.

 Three processes are used for carbohydrate removal: acid leaching, aqueous ethanol extraction and moist heat-water leaching (2).

 Soy itself is a bit controversial.
 Why?
 It contains more of estrogen-like compounds called phytoestrogens and isoflavones.
 They can mimic the effects of estrogen in our cells.
 This doesn’t necessarily mean negative effects in humans.
 Aside from a few case studies, there are no real hormonal issues related to eating soy.